Raymondville Independent School District

 Raymondville Independent School District is a public school district based in Raymondville, Texas, United States.

-In addition to Raymondville, the district serves the unincorporated areas of Ranchette Estates and Los Angeles Subdivision.
+In addition to Raymondville, the district serves the census-designated places of Ranchette Estates and Los Angeles Subdivision.

-Students from grades 9 to 12 who are zoned to Lasara Independent School District, including the unincorporated area of Lasara, have the option of attending either Raymondville High School, in Raymondville ISD, or Lyford High School, in the Lyford Consolidated Independent School District.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

+History

+Previously RISD took high school students from the Lasara Independent School District.
+Lasara ISD eventually received a high school, with 2011 being the year of the first graduation.